 WHO IS ELIGIBLE TO APPLY?

-• Applicants must be a nonprofit organization with a 501(c)3 Federal tax-exempt status.
-(School projects are covered through Moore County School’s nonprofit status.)
+- Applicants must be a nonprofit organization with a 501(c)(3) Federal tax-exempt status.
+(School projects are covered by Moore County School’s nonprofit status.)
 An organization without tax-exempt status may receive indirect funding for its arts project by having another nonprofit organization serve as its fiscal agent.
 It is the applicant’s responsibility to see that a copy of its (or its Fiscal Agent’s) IRS tax-exempt status is on file with ACMC.

-• All organizations must operate and carry out project within Moore County.
+- All organizations must operate & carry out project within Moore County.

-• Applications and support materials must be complete and received by the grant deadline.
+- Applications & support materials must be complete & received by the grant deadline.

 WHAT PROJECTS ARE FUNDABLE?